ErdemOzgen/blackdagger/README.md

 - [ ] **IoT Device Executor**
   - **Description**: Sends commands or updates to IoT devices, supporting device management and automation across IoT networks.
   - **Use Case**: Useful for IoT applications needing orchestrated control or updates across multiple devices, such as smart home systems, industrial automation, or health monitoring devices.

+### TODOS for Roadmap

+- [ ] Create more executors see in [here](#executor-roadmap)
+- [ ] Create more playbooks for Default,DevOps, DevSecOps, MLOps, MLSecOps, and Continuous Automated Red Teaming (CART) environments.
+- [ ] Support for importing different DAGs within the same DAG using import statements, enabling modular workflow design.
+- [ ] Implementation of centralized control, allowing BlackDagger to function as an agent for streamlined management.
+- [ ] Enhancement of log collection features to include forwarding logs to a central server for aggregated analysis.
+- [ ] Addition of functionality to generate reports in DOCX and PDF formats for improved documentation and reporting.
+- [ ] Integration with ChatGPT and offline language models for automated document generation, enhancing documentation efficiency.

 ## **License**